-Continue restriction of vehicular access at the western end of Brown Street.
+- Continue restriction of vehicular access at the western end of Brown Street. - Modify the Brown Street closure to provide a welcoming and attractive entrance for pedestrians, strollers and bicycles.

 3.13 I-370/InterCounty Connector (ICC) (Delete section---no longer relevant)